imagineLife/big-site/content/k8s/in-depth/k8s-on-gce-vms.md

 Those are, more or less, kubernetes setup directions.
 Then, the control plane node can be used to provide a "join" command.
 The "join" command will be used on the worker node to join the worker to the cp node.
+- on the controlplane node, create a command to use on the worker node: `kubeadm token create --print-join-command`
+- copy the output - this is a "join" command that can be run on the worker node
+- run that on the worker node: `sudo kubeadm join ...(the rest of the command)`